square/react-native-square-reader-sdk/docs/get-started.md

 the response.
 Reader SDK must be authorized before starting the checkout flow and connecting a Reader is only required for card payments.

+**Notice**: You can not start checkout flow from a modal screen, close the modal screen before you call this method.

 ```javascript
 import {
   startCheckoutAsync,